Interview Take-Home — 72 Hours

 Fig: Rapid first-pass 2

-How I'd Improve If I had the time & Resources
+How I'd Improve With More Time & Resources

 Measure lead qualification time and confidence rating after 10 profiles each.